 Just take a look at the video below.

 Here you can spot many different animals and epiphytes hard to spot from ground level.
 Guests can see hundreds of colorful birds and lucky guests also spot troops of monkeys making their way through the canopy.
 After walking across the bridge scouting for animals, you emerge onto a canopy platform.
 You can stop where you like with your guide to see animals with the bird-spotting scope.

 – The Lobach Family

-The lodge is located 150 km from Iquitos, Peru, at the border of the highly biodiverse Tamshiyacu Tahuayo Reserve.
+The lodge is located 150 km from Iquitos, Peru, at the border of the wildlife-rich Tamshiyacu Tahuayo Reserve.
 The zipline is 100 feet (34 meters) from ground level and is the longest in Amazonia.

-Built around old-growth emergent trees, wooden canopy platforms are placed at different stages of the zipline to allow you to rest and enjoy treetop life.
+Built around old-growth emergent trees, canopy platforms are placed at different stages of the zipline.
+This allows you to rest and enjoy treetop life.
 When you are ready, you launch off again zipping through the canopy.

 The zipline is very secure and was made by an American canopy company.
 The construction team was composed of scientists, arborists and construction specialists.

 For an introduction, you can click the video below.